Tuesday Tips-Make life easier!

 I also chopped onions and browned the ground beef.
-Once it was cooled, I placed the ground beef in freezer zipper bags for later.
-(You can watch my video here to see how I do this to make more room in the freezer.)
+Click here to read How to Freeze Ground Beef (or you can watch my video here to see how I do this to make more room in the freezer.)
 If you are a vegetarian, you can cook beans ahead of time and freeze them.

 I will place one package of the ground beef into the refrigerator to use this week for Beantastic Taco Meat (recipe here), which I serve over corn chips with shredded cheese, diced tomatoes and shredded lettuce to make taco bowls.
 I also use it to make Taco Cups or Oven Baked Tacos.